High-speed rail: United States streamliners

 On 26 May 1934, one year after Fliegender Hamburger introduction, the Burlington Railroad set an average speed record on long distance with their new streamlined train, the Zephyr, at 124 km/h with peaks at 185 km/h.
 The Zephyr was made of stainless steel and, like the Fliegender Hamburger, was diesel powered, articulated with Jacobs bogies, and could reach 160 km/h as commercial speed.

 The new service was inaugurated 11 November 1934, traveling between Kansas City and Lincoln, but at a lower speed than the record, on average speed 74 km/h.

 In 1935, the Milwaukee Road introduced the Morning Hiawatha service, hauled at 160 km/h by steam locomotives.
-In 1939, the largest railroad of the world, the Pennsylvania Railroad introduced a duplex steam engine Class S1, which was designed to be capable of hauling 1200 tons passenger trains at 161 km/h.
+In 1939, the largest railroad of the world, the Pennsylvania Railroad introduced a duplex steam engine Class S1, which was designed to be capable of hauling 1200 ton passenger trains at 161 km/h.
 The S1 engine was assigned to power the popular all-coach overnight premier train the Trail Blazer between New York and Chicago since the late 1940s and it consistently reached 161 km/h in its service life.
 These were the last "high-speed" trains to use steam power.
 In 1936, the Twin Cities Zephyr entered service, from Chicago to Minneapolis, with an average speed of 101 km/h.

 Many of these streamliners posted travel times comparable to or better than their modern Amtrak successors, which are limited to 79 mph top speed on most of the network.